 - Delaware has the largest population of Horseshoe crab, and it is also the state’s official marine animal.

-- Ryan Phillipe from the infamous movie “What you did last summer” is resident of Delaware.
+- Ryan Phillipe from the infamous movie “What you did last summer” is a resident of Delaware.

 - The state is home to many fun and infamous festivals.

-- Delaware is home to first ever plant of Nylon, which is now famous worldwide used fibre.
+- Delaware is home to the first ever plant of Nylon, which is now famous worldwide used fiber.